Maxim-Lanskoy/SRM/README.md

 ## ✨ Features

 - 🚦 **Process Management**: Start, stop, restart, and delete processes like commands, binaries, or Swift applications.
-- 🛑 **Stop and Delete All Processes**: Easily stop or delete all managed processes with a single command.
 - 📊 **Monitoring**: List all processes with real-time tracking, including CPU and memory usage.
 - 📜 **Logging**: Automatically store and fetch logs for each process, with real-time log tailing by default.
 - ❗ **Process Statuses**: Processes retain their status (`running`, `stopped`, `error`), even if they fail to start.